Lycée Aline Mayrisch

 The Lycée Aline Mayrisch is a high school in Luxembourg City, in southern Luxembourg.
-It is located on Campus Geesseknäppchen, along with several other educational institutions, most of which, including the Lycée Aline Mayrisch, is in the quarter of Hollerich, in the south-west of the city.
+It is located on Campus Geesseknäppchen, along with several other educational institutions, most of which, including the Lycée Aline Mayrisch, is in the district of Hollerich, in the south-west of the city.

-It is named after Aline Mayrisch: a famous women's rights campaigner, socialite, and philanthropist, President of the Luxembourgian Red Cross, and wife of industrialist Émile Mayrisch.
+It is named after Aline Mayrisch: a famous women's rights campaigner, socialite, and philanthropist, President of the Luxembourgish Red Cross, and wife of industrialist Émile Mayrisch.